adaptlearning/adapt-component/README.md

     "instruction":""
 }
 ```
-A description of the core settings can be found at: (Core model attributes)[https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes]
+A description of the core settings can be found at: [Core model attributes](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes)

 ### Data description

 All attributes for your component should be described here.
-A description for core attributes can be found here: {Core-model-attributes}(https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes)
+A description for core attributes can be found here: [Core model attributes](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes)

-Each component should also contain a schema.json file.
+Each component should also contain a properties.schema file.
 This is a JSON schema of example.json.
-This file is needed for the component to work with the editor.
+This file is needed for the component to work with the authoring tool.
 It describes what fields are needed to edit the component.

 ##Limitations